 After packaging together the various merit-based scholarships and need-based financial aid for which you qualify, the Office of Student Financial Services will send an award letter indicating your aid package.
 Huntingdon financial aid packaging and notification begins early in the spring.
 Your financial aid package may include:

 - Federal Grants, Loans, and Work-study

-- Other outside scholarships you have been awarded (if the College is aware of these awards)
+- Awards you receive from outside entities (if the College is aware of these awards)

-- If your family has provided for you to receive Alabama PACT or Florida PrePaid funds, an estimate of these funds will be included on your award letter.
+- If your family has provided for you to receive pre-paid college funds, an estimate of these funds will be included on your award letter.

 After you receive your financial aid package, you may accept or decline any component of the package, sign the award letter, and return the award letter to the Office of Student Financial Services.
 (Keep a copy for your records.)
-Then, submit your New Student Deposit to the Office of Admission to secure your aid package and your place in the entering class.
+Then, submit your enrollment deposit to secure your aid package and your place in the entering class.

 If you need additional assistance with financing your education, have questions about the aid process, or have special circumstances to be considered in the application process, be sure to consult the Office of Student Financial Services.
 In all instances, we are here to help you.